Driving and parking in Montréal

 In this section, we include tons of useful information on parking signs, including where, when and what’s not allowed.
 Don’t forget that, come winter, snowfall in the city can be a game-changer: traffic and parking have to adapt to Mother Nature, so always consult the signs first.
 We’ve also included traffic rules and regulations specific to Québec and encourage you to get acquainted with them—it will make your life easier!

 An international destination of choice, Montréal is easily accessed by land, water and air.
-Downtown is a mere 20 minutes from the Montréal-Trudeau Airport, which welcomes more than 16 million passengers per year and offers over 140 world destinations served by 30 carriers.
+Downtown is a mere 20 minutes from the YUL Montréal-Trudeau International Airport, which welcomes more than 16 million passengers per year.

 Montréal’s compact downtown core manages to deftly mix business district with high-fashion shopping, gourmet food with the latest entertainment.